UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/quick_overview.md

 > **Seamless Login** : Access the platform with your username and password, and embark on your app-building adventure.

-> **Tailored Subscriptions** : Choose a subscription plan that aligns perfectly with your project's requirements and scale up as your needs evolve.
+> **Tailored Subscriptions** : Choose a [Subscription plan](https://neoapps.ai/index-ai-pricing) that aligns perfectly with your project's requirements and scale up as your needs evolve.

 ### Laying the Foundation: